NT2A K47 Capsule Mount

 Once the glued areas are separated, pull the white mount from the rubber dome.
 It is acceptable of small bits of rubber tear off and remain stuck to the capsule mount.

-Using two 6mm x M1.6 metric machine screws, mount the RK-47 to the new saddle without touching the diaphragms.
+Using two 6mm x M1.6 metric machine screws (included), mount the RK-47 to the new saddle without touching the diaphragms.
 Handle the capsule by its edges only.
 Position the 3rd threaded hole in the RK-47 backplate next to the shorter end of the saddle.

 Optional: apply glue to the ends of the two posts, where they contact the rubber dome.
 We have not tested glues, but assume that white household glue or 2-part epoxy would both work.
 Some solvent-based glues might dissolve the PLA material in the new capsule mount, so we advise testing a small dab of glue to check for adhesion compatibility problems prior to assembly.